ondrolexa/pypsbuilder/docs/tutorial.rst

 New project
 -----------

-When you create new project, you have to select prepared working directory.
+When you create new project (File->New projext), you have to select prepared working directory.
 PyPSbuilder automatically execute THERMOCALC, check settings in your scriptfile and initialize project.
 Available phases are automatically loaded and default P-T range is set.

 .. image:: images/psbuilder_init.png